 In order to assist the Board in reviewing the adequacy and effectiveness of the Company's internal financial, operational and compliance controls, the AC conducts periodic reviews and assesses the effectiveness of key internal controls.
-The AC meets with Management, internal auditors and independent auditors at least once during each financial year to review the internal and independent auditors' audit plans.
-For FY2015, the Group's internal auditors conducted the annual review of the effectiveness of the Group's internal controls based on the plan approved by the AC.
-Similarly, the Company's independent auditors may, during the conduct of their normal audit procedures, also report on matters relating to internal controls.
+The AC meets with Management, internal auditors and external auditors at least once during each financial year to review the internal and external auditors' audit plans.
+For FY2016, the Group's internal auditors conducted the annual review of the effectiveness of the Group's internal controls based on the plan approved by the AC.
+Similarly, the Company's external auditors may, during the conduct of their normal audit procedures, also report on matters relating to internal controls.

-Any material non-compliance, weaknesses in internal controls or recommendations from the internal and independent auditors to further improve the internal controls is reported to the AC.
-The AC will also follow up on the actions taken by Management on the recommendations of internal and independent auditors.
+Any material non-compliance, weaknesses in internal controls or recommendations from the internal and external auditors to further improve the internal controls is reported to the AC.
+The AC will also follow up on the actions taken by Management on the recommendations of internal and external auditors.

-For FY2015, the Board has received assurance from the Managing Director and CFO of the Company (by way of representation letters) that:
+For FY2016, the Board has received statements of assurance from the Managing Director and CFO of the Company that: